apache/pulsar/site2/docs/tiered-storage-filesystem.md

     > **Note**
     >
-    > * If you run Pulsar in a bare metal cluster, ensure that `offloaders` tarball is unzipped in every broker's Pulsar directory.
+    > * If you run Pulsar in a bare-metal cluster, ensure that `offloaders` tarball is unzipped in every broker's Pulsar directory.
     >
     > * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image.
 The `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.